 Step 3: Analyze Your Current Revenue

 The amount of money you can receive today is one of the components to consider for your budgeting.
-The Small Business Administration (SBA) generally recommends that small companies with less than $5 million in revenue invest about 7-8% of their income into marketing.
+The IRS guide to business expenses generally recommends that small companies with less than $5 million in revenue invest about 7–8% of their income into marketing.
 On the other hand, this number can vary depending on where you are in your business development, sector, or growth goals.

 Startups and growing businesses should consider allocating more revenue to marketing as a growth enabler.
 On the other hand, more developed firms with loyal customers may budget a lesser share.